GSA/open-gsa-redesign/_apidocs/searchgov-results.md

   Three parameters are required: (1) `affiliate`, (2) `access_key`, and (3) `query`.
 All others are optional.

-  * You can find your site handle on the Settings page.
+  * You can find your site handle on the Search.gov Admin Center Settings page.
+  * Your access key is unique to your site handle so they must be paired properly to return results.
+If you have more than one search site set up, make sure you've selected the right one to get the right handle/key combination.
   * Replace `SEARCH_TERM_ENTERED_IN_YOUR_SEARCH_BOX` with the query entered by the searchers using your website's search box.
   * Preformatted request strings with your unique values are provided in the [Search.gov Admin Center](https://search.usa.gov/sites/) > Your Site > Activate > Search Results API Instructions.
-  * If you have more than one search site set up, make sure you've selected the right one to get the right handle/key combination.
-Your access key is unique to your site handle so they must be paired properly to return results.

   | Parameters                      | Description
   | :--								| :--